eProsima/Fast-DDS-docs/docs/fastdds/api_reference/api_reference.rst

 API Reference
 =============

-Fast RTPS, as a Data Distribution Service (DDS) standard implementation, exposes the DDS Data-Centric Publish-Subscribe (DCPS) Platform Independent Model (PIM) API, as specified in the `DDS specification <https://www.omg.org/spec/DDS/1.4/PDF>`_.
+Fast DDS, as a Data Distribution Service (DDS) standard implementation, exposes the DDS Data-Centric Publish-Subscribe (DCPS) Platform Independent Model (PIM) API, as specified in the `DDS specification <https://www.omg.org/spec/DDS/1.4/PDF>`_.
 Furthermore, is also gives the user the possibility to directly interact with the underlying Real-time